Lxca128/lxca128/README.md

 - **Tools & Platforms**: PHPStorm, IntelliJ, GitHub, ZAP-Hosting, Discord & more

 ## 📈 Current Projects
-- 🏗️ Developing a web app to centrally manage bugs, feedback, and ideas from the community.
 - 🏗️ Developing the Minecraft plugin "SlimeRanks," which allows the creation of custom ranks that are displayed in the tab, chat, and above the name.
+- 🌍 Hosting and managing a Minecraft SMP.

 ## 📫 Let's Connect!
 - 🦋 [Bluesky](https://bsky.app/profile/lxca.de)